StratifyLabs/SdkAPI/README.md

 The SdkAPI is a CMake super project starter template for Stratify OS and API framework applications.

 The sample `CMakeLists.txt` file uses an ad hoc method of cloning repositories from Github and building them.
-The template only includes libraries which can be pulled and installed in the local SDK.
-You could also add an application as a subproject and link directly to the static libs built inside `SdkAPI` rather than installing to the local SDK.
+The template only includes libraries cloned using git, but you could also add applications as subprojects and link directly to the static libs built inside `SdkAPI` rather than installing to the local SDK.

 # Getting Started